 Adrenal dysfunction may feel like walking through a perpetual fog all day.
 You may feel groggy, irritable, or anxious.
 You may have trouble concentrating, sleeping, or losing weight.
 You may have digestive issues, PMS, or severe menopausal symptoms.
 Life just feels like a chore.

-While many doctors use the term adrenal fatigue, I much prefer the term adrenal dysfunction.
+While many doctors use the term adrenal fatigue, I far prefer the term adrenal dysfunction.
 Why?
-Because that’s what’s happening: your adrenals are not functioning well, they are dysfunctioning.
+Because dysfunction is the heart of the problem; your adrenals simply aren’t working well.

 Your adrenal glands are located at the top of your kidneys.
-They are responsible for producing and releasing a list of hormones that your body can’t function without.
-If your adrenals are not working as they should, these hormones get out of balance leading to a list of unwanted symptoms.
+They are responsible for producing and releasing a long list of hormones that your body can’t function without.
+If your adrenals are dysfunctional, these hormones get out of balance leading to a list of unwanted symptoms.

 The primary responsibility of your adrenals is to help your body respond to stress.
 They release adrenaline and cortisol to allow your body to survive.